Alfa Romeo 179C car-by-car histories

 Autodelta built new cars for 1981 to a similar pattern to the Tipo 179s that had first raced in late 1979.
 With the 1980s cars being regarded as 179Bs, these new cars were called 179Cs.
 They were a backwards step for Alfa Romeo, and were replaced by the old 179Bs mid-season, until a revised 179D specification could be developed.

 When first seen, the 179Cs appeared to be no different to the 179s, but the new car's monocoque was fabricated using honeycomb panels, instead of the sheet aluminium used on the 179s.
 Bruno Giacomelli was retained on the driving force for 1981, and was joined by the hugely experienced Mario Andretti, who had lost confidence in the Lotus operation.
 Although Andretti took fourth place on his debut at Long Beach, the 179Cs had huge problems with their ground effects on faster circuits.
 The 179Bs had worked very well in 1980 with sliding skirts, but since those had been banned, Autodelta struggled to find a solution that worked well.
 Such were the team's problems, that the 179Cs were dropped after the Spanish GP, and the team used updated 179Bs until a new 179D design could be produced.
-When Gérard Ducarouge was sacked by Ligier, he joined Alfa Romeo and quickly fitted Ligier-like sidepods to the 179Cs and 179Ds.
-At that point, the 179Cs stated to re-enter service, and the team saw out the season with Andretti in the 179D and Giacomelli in a 179C, with another of the 179Cs acting as team spare.
+When Gérard Ducarouge was sacked by Ligier after the British GP, he was invited by Chiti to join Alfa Romeo and had an immediate impact.
+At a test at Monza just before the Dutch GP, Ducarouge arrived with Ligier-like sidepods which transformed one of the 179Cs.
+These revamped 179Cs quickly re-entered service, and the team saw out the season with Andretti in the 179D and Giacomelli in a 179C, with another of the 179Cs acting as team spare.
 Ducarouge masterminded a new carbon-fibre 182 design for 1982, but the older cars were used in South Africa, the opening race of the 1982 season.

 (17 May 1981)